Dmitry Orlov scares the crap out of me.

 More useful is when Orlov goes on to show how, by measure after measure, Americans are less prepared to deal with a Soviet-style collapse than his people were.

 In Russia, for example, when the economy collapsed few people lost their homes, because the buildings were owned by the state and more-or-less permanently assigned to their occupants.
 By contrast, in the US, private landlords and mortgage-holders are unlikely to tolerate deadbeat tenants or defaulting homeowners for very long.
 In an economic collapse, evictions could dwarf the foreclosure crisis of the last few years.
+What would solve the issue?
+Tenants paying rent like they should be?
+That would be great for landlords and Express Evictions but… here we are in the 2000s facing these issues!

 The collapse party